CDCgov/NWSS/README.md

-# National Wastewater Surveillance System (NWSS)
+# National Wastewater Surveillance System (NWSS) Data Repository

 This is the data repository for the [National Wastewater Surveillance System (NWSS)](https://www.cdc.gov/nwss/wastewater-surveillance/index.html).
-The intended purpose of this data repository is to facilite code sharing between jurisdictions and CDC.
+The intended purpose of this repository is to facilitate code sharing between jurisdictions, CDC, and the public.

+Jurisdiction-contributed projects are contained within the `jurisdiction-scripts/` directory and are created and maintained by the respective jurisdictions.

+For detailed guidance on how jurisdictions should submit code—including directory structure, contribution workflow, and required documentation—please refer to [Submission_Guide_for_Jurisdictions](Submission_Guide_for_Jurisdictions.md)

 **Please reach out to nwss@cdc.gov if you have any questions**.